ADVERTISEMENT

 The yarn blend used for the pattern yarn stands out, thanks to a bit of shimmer and variegation.

-I also would be remiss if I didn’t mention the fringe.
+I would be remiss if I didn’t mention the fringe.
 The way Alison uses her fringe is quite clever.
 By using it as a decorative element, not only do you add interest to your piece, but you also reduce the bulk you’d normally have from a rolled inkle hem.
 Brilliant!